geopandas/pyogrio/docs/source/introduction.md

 Shapefile.
 For such formats, or if you require precision > ms, a workaround is to convert the datetimes to string.

-Timezone information is preserved where possible, however GDAL only represents time zones as UTC offsets, whilst pandas uses IANA time zones (via `pytz` or `zoneinfo`).
-This means that dataframes with columns containing multiple offsets (e.g. when switching from standard time to summer time) will be written correctly, but when read via `pyogrio.read_dataframe()` will be returned as a UTC datetime column, as there is no way to reconstruct the original timezone from the individual offsets present.
+Another point of interest is that GDAL only represents time zones as UTC offsets, whilst pandas uses IANA time zones (via `pytz` or `zoneinfo`).
+A result of this is that even if a column in a Dataframes contains datetimes in a single timezone, this can still result in multiple offsets for timezones where daylight saving time is used.
+Be aware that columns with mixed timezone offsets being read via `pyogrio.read_dataframe()` by default will be returned as a UTC datetime column.
+If you want to preserve the timezone information, you can use `datetime_as_string=True` or `mixed_offsets_as_utc=False`.

 ## Dataset and layer creation options